krakintgithub/main/roadmap/Readme.md

 - Code and document the ButtCoin token swap contract - done
 - Code the miner - done
 - Deploy the ButtCoin token swap contract - done
-- Make the solominer adaptable to ETH 2.0 blocks per second (so we can do the manual-tune)
+- Make the solominer adaptable to ETH 2.0 blocks per second (so we can do the manual-tune) - done
-- Test/Redeploy router and core before the presale or any other big event (security updates)
+- Test/Redeploy router and core before the presale or any other big event (security updates) - done
-- Research the existing project incubators, organize research data to fit Krakin't
+- Research the existing project incubators, organize research data to fit Krakin't - done
-- Look for project incubators that would help Krakint take-off
+- Look for project incubators that would help Krakint take-off - done
-- Deploy the miner
+- Deploy the miner - done
-- Setup the chat or the communication channels for the community
+- Setup the chat or the communication channels for the community - done